So, you graduated college. Now what?

 Now is an ideal time to consider your banking options.
 It may be in your best interest to switch to a bank that is free to sign up and has no fees.

 For example, if you are moving to another state to start a new job, you may not have access to your current local bank.
 Or, perhaps you want a bank account that will help you save money.
 One way to achieve this goal is to open a Chime bank account.
-The best part about a Chime account is that there are zero fees.
+The best part about a Chime account is that there are zero fees and free money transfers.

 4. Network like Crazy